tabreturn/tabreturn.github.io/_posts/2021-06-22-thonny_and_py5.md

 sudo apt-get install python3.9 python3.9-dev python3.9-venv
 ```

 **Step 2** -- Now, set up a new folder/directory named *thonny_py5* for your Thonny + py5 install.
-Recall that this is a portable setup -- you can move it anywhere you like later.
+Recall that this is a portable setup -- you can move it anywhere you like later after you've completed these steps.
 I've decided to create this folder on my Desktop:
 ```
 cd ~/Desktop
 mkdir thonny_py5